 If you’re a fan of the BBC and their content, you’re likely familiar with BBC iPlayer.
 It’s a great service that allows you to catch up on any BBC shows you may have missed.
 But unfortunately, some users can occasionally encounter errors.
 One such error is BBC iPlayer Error code 02001.

-The BBC iPlayer Error 02001 problem seems more common among Samsung TV and Roku users.
-The full error message reads, “Something went wrong loading this programme.”
+This error is more common on Samsung TV and Roku users.
+The full error message reads, “Something went wrong loading this program.”
 As you can imagine, this can be quite frustrating if you’re in the middle of trying to watch a show.

 What Are The Causes of the BBC iPlayer 02001 Error?